Puerto de la Cruz Resort Review

 Puerto de la Cruz is located on the northern coast of Tenerife at the foot of the La Orotava valley and is approximately 90km from the Tenerife Sur airport.
 The location of the resort is shown on our Puerto de la Cruz map page.

-Tenerife South Airport to Puerto de la Cruz Transfer Times
+How far is Tenerife South Airport from Puerto de la Cruz?

 The distance from Tenerife Reina Sophia Airport to Puerto de la Cruz is approximately 90km by road that takes about 60 minutes.
 How to get from Tenerife South airport to Puerto de la Cruz